wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/installation-assistant.rst

 Testing the cluster installation
 --------------------------------

 #.
-Run the following command to get the Wazuh indexer username and password used for the deployment:
+Run the following command to get the *admin* password:

    .. code-block:: console